There are a lot of guides out there on how to pop up on a shortboard but here’s what makes this one different:

 Think about it like this.

-Surf schools all around the world have the big foam boards for surfers learning to surf.
+Our Surf School in Mount Maunganui - and others all around the world -always have big foam boards for students learning to surf.

 There is a reason why they use these boards.